GillesArcas/galerie/README.md

 2. Unzip in some directory.

-3. Open a console window in this directory and launch he following command:
+3. Open a console window in this directory and launch the following command:

    `pip install .`